govuk-one-login/txma-ticf-integration/README.md

 - Secrets Manager
 - Stack Outputs

-The following variables can be overriden by setting them as environment variables:
+Any variables can be overriden by setting them as environment variables when running the tests:

-- `STACK_NAME`
-- `ZENDESK_WEBHOOK_SECRET_KEY`
-- `RECIPIENT_EMAIL`
-- `FIXED_DATA_REQUEST_DATE`

 Overriding the `STACK_NAME` parameter, which is set in the config file (`integration-tests/jest.integtation.config.ts`), will allow you to point at a dev stack with different stack outputs.
-SSM parameters and Secrets will remain unchanged.
-Changing stack may also require you to override the `ZENDESK_WEBHOOK_SECRET_KEY` as well.
+SSM parameters and Secrets defined in other stacks will remain unchanged.
+However, these can be overriden using environmet variables if they need to change.

+Note: For the dev environment some Secrets or SSM Parameters may be missing since there is no main stack.

 If you want to use a particular fixed date for your data request, set the environment variable `FIXED_DATA_REQUEST_DATE`.